gsa-oes/office-of-evaluation-sciences/pages/apply.md

 * General knowledge of applied social and behavioral sciences and specialized knowledge of at least one domain of study within the social and behavioral sciences.

-* Ability to think creatively about how insights from the social and behavioral sciences can be translated into concrete interventions that are feasible within specific Federal programs, policies or organizations.
+* Ability to think creatively about how insights from the social and behavioral sciences can be translated into concrete interventions that are feasible within specific Federal programs.

 * Statistical competency in at least one programming language (e.g., R, Stata, Matlab, SAS).